 Visually, just like other Marvel films, Black Widow feels it was made for the big screen.
 There are plenty of moments to enjoy in the action sequences, as well as stunning locations and backgrounds.
 This is a darker film visually and in the plot.
 The audio track was, again, excellent, but I found moments of spoken dialogue challenging to absorb during crucial scenes.
 This could be due to the way the film was edited or perhaps because of actors putting on accents and dialogue spoken either too quickly or with a deeper voice.
 The film’s soundtrack is enjoyable, but sadly it is somewhat forgettable other than the well-known themes we’ve heard before.

-Overall, this is a pleasing instalment to the Marvel universe.
-At the same time, it is not as overly exciting when compared to all other Marvel films before it, but it is still fun, brainless and highly familiar.
+Overall, this is a pleasing instalment of the Marvel universe.
+At the same time, it is not as exciting as all other Marvel films before it, but it is still fun, brainless and highly familiar.
 Some plot details did feel complex or vague during the film’s rocky opening, but thankfully this improves as the film progresses.
-Action is excellent, but it is also fast-paced and differs from the previous films with slightly less excitement and “wow factor”.
-Music is pleasing but sadly somewhat forgettable, and the audio relating to dialogue felt challenging to hear at times.
+Action is excellent, but it is also fast-paced and differs from the previous films with slightly less excitement and a “wow factor”.
+Music is pleasing but sadly somewhat forgettable, and the audio relating to dialogue sometimes felt challenging to hear.
 Either way, it is still an exciting film for the character, but I cannot deny I honestly hoped for something far more significant than being “just another Marvel film”.
-Black Widow (2021) is Now Available on 4K UHD, Blu-ray & DVD!